Bot-Campus-AI/build-n8n-agents-30-days/Day 7/Lesson 2/Task 2/Weekly_Market_Intelligence_Guide.md

 # Weekly Market Intelligence — n8n Guide (Cron → RSS → LLM → Email)

-This guide is **copy‑pasteable** and **provider‑agnostic**.
 Follow it top‑to‑bottom once to build an automated weekly market brief that:
 **(1) pulls new stock‑market articles → (2) summarizes with your LLM → (3) emails a beautiful HTML report.**

 ---